Swedz/tesseract-neoforge/docs/README.md

 ## Behaviors

 When you need to supply multiple behaviors for a system and grab them depending on context, the Behavior API has you covered.

 Refer to [BEHAVIORS.md](BEHAVIORS.md) for further information.

+## Configs

+Creating configs using the `ModConfigSpec.Builder` can be messy - but Tesseract has a very simple and clean annotation based config API that uses a `ModConfigSpec.Builder` under the hood to keep consistent behavior!

+Refer to [CONFIGS.md](CONFIGS.md) for further information.